mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

 The mask area is at 0x20..0x5F; each bit is set to 1 if the corresponding line is unmasked, 0 if masked.

-The ACK area is shifted by 0x40, at 0x60..0x9F; each bit is set to 1 when the corresponding line triggers; writing a 1 to the bit clears it.
+The ACK area is shifted by +0x40, at 0x60..0x9F; each bit is set to 1 when the corresponding line triggers; writing a 1 to the bit clears it.

-The AIC line is asserted when at least one bit is set in both areas.
+The AIC line is asserted if at least one bit is set in both areas.
 The first 256 lines (first half of each area) appear to be triggered by participants in the bus (the SPMI spec doesn't specify a command for this, could be a master write command?).
 The rest are triggered by the controller itself when certain events occur.
 Note that masking a line doesn't prevent it from being triggered (and the corresponding bit set to 1 in the ACK area).

-At T6031, only the following controller-triggered lines are unmaskable:
+At M3, only the following controller-triggered lines are unmaskable:

- - [Bit 0] **ALERT**: Triggered when a command with the ALERT flag completes and its reply has been pushed to the RX FIFO
+ - [Bit 0] **NOTIFY**: Triggered when a command with the NOTIFY flag completes and its reply has been pushed to the RX FIFO
 <!-- space -->
  - [Bit 4]
  - [Bit 5]